oliviaguest/gini/README.md

 A Gini coefficient calculator in Python.

 ##Overview
-Calculate the Gini coefficient of a numpy array.
+This is a function that calculates the Gini coefficient of a numpy array.
 Gini coefficients are often used to quantify income inequality, read more [here](http://www.statsdirect.com/help/default.htm#nonparametric_methods/gini.htm).

 The function in ```gini.py``` is based on the third equation from [here](http://www.statsdirect.com/help/default.htm#nonparametric_methods/gini.htm), which defines the Gini coefficient as: